 If your answers to the questions about other kinds of injunctions are “no”, you may wish to file a petition for an injunction against repeat violence.
 This petition could be used for neighbors, coworkers, students, relatives who have never lived together, etc. But, for this type of injunction, there must have been two incidents of physical violence, threats of violence, or stalking, and one of these must have occurred in the last six months.

 If you are the victim of two incidents of stalking, you may wish to file a petition for an injunction against stalking.
 “Stalking” is defined as willful, malicious, and repeated actions to follow, harass, or cyberstalk another person.

 WHERE CAN I OBTAIN AN INJUNCTION?

-The Clerk's Office will assist you in filing your petition and will take the file to a judge for his/her review.
-If the judge finds merit to the petition, he/she will enter a Temporary Order for Protection Against Domestic Violence.
+The Clerk's office will assist you in filing your petition and will take the file to a judge for his or her review.
+If the judge finds merit to the petition, he or she will enter a Temporary Order for Protection Against Domestic Violence.

-If the Domestic Violence occurs after regular business hours or on weekends or holidays you may call 911 to report the abuse.
+If the violence occurs after regular business hours or on weekends or holidays you may call 911 to report the abuse.
 If the law enforcement officer determines that you need an injunction, a deputy clerk will be contacted.
-The deputy clerk will assist you with a safety plan, which may include requesting injunction.
+The deputy Clerk will assist you with a safety plan, which may include requesting injunction.
 If an injunction is needed, the deputy clerk will prepare the paperwork and will present it to the judge to be approved or denied.